 Golden Rock Inn. , Nevis

-With just 11 beautifully designed suites (New York art scene royalty Brice and Helen Marden are the owners, as evidenced by world class art throughout the property) across 100 acres that were formerly part of a sugar plantation, this ultra private, un-resort resort is the perfect home base from which to explore the Caribbean’s lush Nevis island.
+With just 11 beautifully designed suites (New York art scene royalty Brice and Helen Marden are the owners, as evidenced by world class art throughout the property) across 100 acres that were formerly part of a sugar farm, this ultra private, un-resort resort is the perfect home base from which to explore the Caribbean’s lush Nevis island.
 Go spearfishing, mountain biking, or hike up the island’s highest peak—the trailhead is on-site—to catch a sherbet-toned sunset.
 Or take it easy by the freshwater pool and have a late lunch (get the spiny lobster salad sandwich) at the Rock, the hotel’s restaurant, while chattering green vervet monkeys look down from the surrounding mango and avocado trees.
 Don’t be alarmed when the occasional donkey wanders past.

 Sheldon Chalet. , Denali National Park, Alaska